kobman/KOBman/docs/user-guides/User-Guide.md

 # KOBman User-Guide

-The KOB command-line interface (CLI) is a bash specific command shell that runs on top of a Ubuntu based operating system kernel.
-Using industry-standard tools and utilities, the CLI provides a powerful set of commands that you can use to set up and configure hyperledger specific projects.
+The KOB command-line interface (CLI) is a bash specific command shell that runs on top of a Ubuntu based operating system .
+Designed to integrate industry-standard tools and utilities, the CLI provides a powerful set of commands that you can use to set up and configure hyperledger specific projects.
 This page contains information about the KOB CLI.

  - [Getting Started Guide for KOBman CLI](https://github.com/hyperledgerkochi/KOBman/blob/master/docs/user-guides/getting-started-guide.md)